 2. What to do if denied work in the Child Care sector due to Criminal History?

 If an applicant’s job involves supervised or unsupervised contact with children, they will require a Working with Children Check (WWCC).
 An applicant’s national police history is requested from the Australian Criminal Intelligence Commission (ACIC) after the application form is received and verified by the WWC Screening Unit.
 The WWC screening unit assesses the information and verifies if the applicant poses any risk to children.

 When your screening is successful, you will be given an Assessment Notice certificate in the form of a WWC Card.
 On the contrary, you will receive a “Negative Notice” that prohibits you from engaging in any child-related work.
 In certain circumstances, police history information relating to charges and/or convictions for overseas offences may also be obtained.

 Still, if you believe that you are refused to work on irrelevant grounds, you can apply to the Australian Human Rights Commission based on discrimination.
 The commission has the power to investigate the matter and come to conciliation between you and your employer.

 However, you have to remember that a WWCC is different from a Police Check.
 In WWCC, the spent convictions legislation does not apply.
 So, if you have committed a crime 20 years ago, it can still be released on the certificate by the Police.
 For more details, you can refer to our Working with Children Check

-3. My Australian Passport expired two months ago.
-Can I apply for my Criminal History Check with this document?
+3. Can I apply for a Criminal History Check with an expired Australian passport?

 If your Australian Passport expired two months ago, and your employer has asked for a Criminal History Check, there is no need to worry.